Maine law, most strange. The statue that

 and only.
 WKIT-F.M.
 (100.3), Bangor, Stephen King's very own

 station.
 He gets to hear the songs he likes.
+That would be mostly classical rock 'n' roll.

 Radio station, world's most powerful.
 U.S. Navy